Oneohtrix Point Never: Career

-2007–2012: Early career, Rifts, Returnal and Replica
+2007–2012: Early career, Rifts, Returnal, and Replica

 Lopatin initially released music under a number of aliases and as part of several groups, including Infinity Window and Astronaut, before adopting the pseudonym Oneohtrix Point Never, a verbal play on the name of the Boston FM radio station Magic 106.7.
 Early OPN recordings are regarded as drawing inspiration from 1970s and 80s arpeggiated synthesizer music, new-age music tropes, and contemporary developments in noise music.
 Lopatin released a series of cassette and CD-R projects interspersed with a trilogy of full-length albums: Betrayed in the Octagon (2007), Zones Without People (2009), and Russian Mind (2009).
 Much of this material was eventually collected on the 2009 compilation Rifts, which brought him critical acclaim; it was named the second-best album of 2009 by UK magazine The Wire.
-The same year, Lopatin released the audio-visual DVD project Memory Vague, which included his profile-raising YouTube video "nobody here", and "eccojam".
-His work during this period would be associated with the late 2000s underground hypnagogic pop trend.
+The same year, Lopatin released the audio-visual DVD project Memory Vague, which included his profile-raising YouTube video "nobody here" from his channel sunsetcorp.
+His work during this period would be associated with the late 2000s underground hypnagogic pop trend, American noise and post-noise scene.
+At the time, Lopatin coined the term "floorcore" to describe a previous group he was in.

 In June 2010, Lopatin followed Rifts with his major label debut Returnal, released on Editions Mego.
 In the same year, he released the influential limited-edition pseudonymous cassette Chuck Person's Eccojams Vol. 1, which would help inspire the 2010s Internet-based genre vaporwave, and he formed the duo Games (later renamed Ford & Lopatin) with childhood friend Joel Ford.
 Lopatin's next album, Replica, was released in 2011 on his newly formed label Software Recording, to further critical praise.
 On it, Lopatin developed a sample-based approach that drew on the audio of 1980s and '90s television advertisements.
 Also that year, Lopatin participated in the collaborative album FRKWYS Vol. 7 with musicians David Borden, James Ferraro, Samuel Godin and Laurel Halo as part of RVNG's label series; Ford & Lopatin released Channel Pressure, and OPN was chosen to perform at the All Tomorrow's Parties festival.
 Lopatin and visual artist Nate Boyce collaborated on the 2011 Reliquary House performance installation; the music from this project would later be released on the split OPN/Rene Hell album Music for Reliquary House / In 1980 I Was a Blue Square (2012).
 In 2012, Lopatin collaborated with Tim Hecker on the album Instrumental Tourist.